-- 12 3 Contains information relating to business affairs of any particular person (including the authority holding that information). - AND The public interest in maintaining the exemption outweighs the interest in disclosure because disclosure could adversely affect the business reputation or confidence in the person/organisation, and could adversely affect commercial revenue
+Agenda Item Paragraph of Part I of Schedule 12A 12 3 - Contains information relating to business affairs of any particular person (including the authority holding that information).
+AND The public interest in maintaining the exemption outweighs the interest in disclosure because disclosure could adversely affect the business reputation or confidence in the person/organisation, and could adversely affect commercial revenue

-27. TRADING COMPANIES' FINANCIAL PERFORMANCE
+38. TRADING COMPANIES' FINANCIAL PERFORMANCE